tsobako/FPF/FPF-Spec.md

 **Modularity note.** G.11 is **purely conceptual** (E.5.2): it prescribes identifiers, triggers, and obligations—not file formats or tools.
 Any serialisation lives in Annex/Interop; Core conformance is judged on semantics only.

-### 1) Intent
+### G.11:1 - Intent

 Given **PathSlice‑keyed telemetry** and **evidence freshness windows**, produce a **`RefreshPlan@Context`** that (a) identifies the **minimal set of paths and portfolios** that must be recomputed or re‑published, (b) executes **edition‑aware** QD/OEE reruns **under the same laws** (dominance defaults, gauge semantics), and (c) emits **DeprecationNotices** and **EditionBumpLog** while keeping **F/G invariants** and routing Bridge penalties to **R_eff only**.

-### 2) Problem frame
+### G.11:2 - Problem frame

 Blind “full rebuilds” and audit‑only workflows either waste compute or let **epistemic debt** accumulate.
 QD/OEE runs shift archives and coverage, but without **edition‑pinned** descriptors and policy ids, selectors and dashboards drift silently.
 Cross‑Context reuse changes (Bridges, CL, Φ/plane) are often handled ad hoc rather than as **sentinel‑driven, path‑local RSCR**.
-We need an orchestrator that **turns signals into scoped refresh**, maintaining lawful orders and ATS visibility.
+We need an orchestrator that **turns signals into scoped refresh**, maintaining lawful orders and **GateCrossing visibility (CrossingSurface)**.

-### 3) Forces
+### G.11:3 - Forces

 * **No‑Free‑Lunch vs. stability.** The selector must **return sets** under partial orders; refresh must **not** smuggle in scalarisation. **Default `DominanceRegime = ParetoOnly`.**
 * **Gauge vs. order.** **IlluminationSummary (Q/D/QD‑score)** informs exploration and dashboards as a **gauge**; it **does not** enter dominance unless CAL says so (policy‑id cited).